Stephan Dombrowski

 • Weight loss and weight loss maintenance

-Dr. Dombrowski is interested in the development, testing and application of behaviour change theory and interventions for health, particularly in relation to aspects concerning behaviour change maintenance, and the use of evidence based behaviour change techniques.
-His research to date covers a range of health behaviours (e.g. diet, physical activity, health service use) and populations (e.g. members of the public, individuals with risk factors for health, or health care professionals).
+Dr. Dombrowski is interested in understanding and changing health behaviours using behaviour change theory.
+His research covers a range of health behaviours (e.g. eating, physical activity) and populations (e.g. members of the public, individuals with chronic conditions).
 In his empirical work Dr. Dombrowski uses qualitative, quantitative as well as mixed methodologies.

 Biography